PieroZ01/Computational_Solid_Mechanics_SDIC/README.md

 - `numpy`
 - `matplotlib`

-To install the dependencies, you can run the following command in your terminal:
+To install the dependencies, you can run the following commands in your terminal:

 ```bash
 pip install setuptools